olabacker/blogposts/210706-Certbot openssl manual renewal.md

-Create a pfx file wih openssl by dns challenge 🔑
+Create a pfx file wih openssl by using manual dns challenge 🔑

 ### Create cert with certbot manually